StackStorm/st2contrib/README.md

 list_vm_images | List all the available VM images list_vm_sizes | List all the available VM sizes list_vms | List all the available vms.
-Optionally filter on the metadata values.
+Optionally filter on the metadata values. set_vm_metadata | Set metadata values for the provided VM. set_vm_metadata_item | Set a value of a metadata item for a provided VM.

 ### salt pack